Get door-to-door bottle pick-up through Skip the Depot, and choose The Calgary Changemaker School as your designated charity!

 Advisor, Gifted Education and Curriculum Development

-Christine Avey has more than a decade of diverse teaching experiences in both charter and public schools, primarily with Gifted students.
-She is a specialist in environmental education and STEAM learning.
+Christine Avey is an Alberta certified educator with nearly twenty years of diverse teaching experiences in both charter and public schools, primarily with Gifted and Gifted Twice Exceptional students.
+She is also a specialist in STEAM project based learning (combined science-technology-engineering-arts-math) and environmental education.
 Christine is part of the award nominated team that developed and piloted the PEEL program in 2015.